Recipes for Helpers: Let Yourself Be Nourished This Thanksgiving

-- Bake in glass casserole dish for 30 mins - 1 hr at 350 degrees F.
+- Bake in glass casserole dish for 30 minutes - 1 hour at 350 degrees (Fahrenheit).

 - Cover with tin foil if needed to raise the temp for cooking faster.

-- Bake until butter melts off/bubbles and top is golden brown and crisp, center is warm and a bit moist.
+- Bake until butter melts off/bubbles and top is golden brown and crisp and the center is warm and a bit moist.

 Poultry Seasoning Instructions:

 Note: I use 1-1.5x more spice mix than this recipe calls for as I like flavor, but this is to your own taste and discretion.

 - Grind together all spices in a pestle and mortar, making sure to fully grind peppercorns and nutmeg.